ibm-cloud-docs/monitoring/teams/teams.md

 ## Creating a team
 {: #teams_create}

-You must have **manager** role to create a team in a Sysdig instance.
+You must have **manager** role to create a team in a monitoring instance.

 An administrator or a manager of an {{site.data.keyword.mon_full_notm}} instance must switch to the *Monitor Operations* team before he can create teams and manage existing teams.
 {: note}